If you have built castles in the air, your work need not be lost;

 Often I hear patients say, “I should know what I’m doing because so and so knew when he was a little kid.”
-Sometimes we think we know what we’re supposed to do and that is not what we are supposed to do.
-I was hell-bent on becoming a stewardess when I was in my early years of college, to the point I studied Spanish and French and starved myself for an interview only to get skipped over because I was five pounds over their requirement.
-I had lost over 75 pound for the interview!
+Sometimes we think we know what we’re supposed to do, and that is not what we need to do.
+I was hell-bent on becoming a flight attendant when I was in my early years of college, to the point I studied Spanish and French and starved myself for an interview only to get skipped because I was five pounds over their requirement.
+I had lost over 75 pounds for the interview!

 I remember years back I was soaking in the sun with my best friend Yvonne on our make-shift section on the beach, slathered in suntan lotion, listening to the sounds of the waves crashing on the shoreline competing with Dr. Dyer blaring from the boom-box we toted along.

 On and on we listened to Dr. Wayne Dyer, while in the background kids sprinting, kicking up sand as they ran by, waves coming and going, seagulls swooping down and children’s laughter ringing out.
-Unbeknownst to us we were embarking on a trinket—enjoying pure bliss to simply rest on the sheet listening to the natural sounds of life.
+Unbeknownst to us, we were embarking on a trinket—enjoying pure bliss — resting on the sheet listening to the natural sounds of life.

 Maybe what’s eating you is the fear of not knowing where your future is going to take you.
-This blog is not about finding your bliss but excepting that maybe you don’t know what you’re bliss is.
-I was panic stricken that day on the beach because I knew there was something to this idea that something was eating me rather than my usual focus on what to eat.
+This blog is not about finding your bliss, but except that maybe you don’t know what your bliss is.
+I was panic-stricken that day on the beach because I knew there was something to this idea that something was eating me rather than my usual focus on what to eat.

 It was my inability to nail my bliss.